Alberta Highway 16A: Strathcona County

 Highway 16A used to follow Baseline Road (101 Avenue), past Refinery Row, and linked with Highway 16 in Strathcona County.
 It began at the Edmonton city limits, located approximately 1.1 km east of the 50 Street intersection, and traveled east for 3.9 km to Highway 14X where it turned north for 3.3 km and terminated at Highway 16.

 In 1996, the province reverted the Baseline Road to Strathcona County while the north–south section became part of Highway 14X.

 Highway 14X was later renumbered Highway 216 in 1999, and signed as a part of Anthony Henday Drive in 2010.

 Downtown Edmonton

 The Strathcona County segment of Highway 16A used to be part of a larger route which passed through central Edmonton, itself an original alignment of Highway 16.

 At the time, Highway 16 entered west Edmonton along Stony Plain Road and followed Mayfield Road, and Highway 16A originated at the intersection of Highway 16, Stony Plain Road, Mayfield Road.
 It travelled east along Stony Plain Road and 102 Avenue through the former town of Jasper Place for 5.3 km to 124 Street where it turned south for 150 m and then turned east onto Jasper Avenue for 3.9 km, passing through Downtown Edmonton.
 At 95 Street, Highway 16A turned south for 170 m before turning east along Rowland Road for 1.7 km and crossing the North Saskatchewan River along the Dawson Bridge.
 East of 84 Street, Highway 16A followed 106 Avenue for 500 m to 79 Street (later using 84 Street), where it traveled south 900 m before turning east onto 101 Avenue and leaving Edmonton.

+Jasper Place was a separate municipality at the time Highway 16A passed through it.
+It was annexed by the City of Edmonton on August 17, 1964.

+The Dawson Bridge, which carries the Highway 16A route over the North Saskatchewan River, was completed in 1912, making it Edmonton's second river crossing.
+Originally called the East End Bridge, it was built to serve the Dawson Coal Company mine on the east bank of the river.
+The bridge is listed on Edmonton's inventory of historic resources.

 Highway 16A was phased out in the early 1980s.

+Construction and improvements

+Alberta Transportation's 2023 provincial construction program included an intersection improvement at Highway 16A and Range Road 20, which was in the design phase at the time of publication.
+The 2024 program showed the same project continuing in the design phase, with the stated purpose of enhancing public safety at the intersection.